 Don’t Forget About Vacant Rooms

-If you shut the door and switch off the heater in a room you rarely use, condensation can grow into a significant problem.
 Condensation will unavoidably happen since the glass is maintained a cold surface and the water vapour has nowhere to escape.
 Additionally, because you don’t frequent the area, harm may occur before you even realize it.

 If you want to adjust the temperature in that room independently of the rest of the house, you could choose to install thermostatic radiator valves.
 If you decide to keep the heating on in that room.
-Additionally, make sure the space is well-aired by opening a few windows or adding a dehumidifier.

 External Condensation

-There isn’t much you may do to stop condensation from occurring outside.
+There isn’t much you can do to stop condensation from occurring outside.
 Because of that window’s aspect and/or how protected it is, you’ll probably find that some windows have it worse than others.
 Additionally, it’s likely to pose a bigger issue in areas close to lakes or rivers where humidity would be naturally higher.

 External condensation should only remain for a few hours in the morning until being dried by the sun’s warmth or the wind’s air movement.